Convergence Insufficiency & Convergence Excess

 Treatment of CE

-Treatment of CE often involves near point reading glasses or even bifocals alongside Vision Therapy.
+Treatment of CE often involves near point reading glasses or even bifocals with or without Vision Therapy.
 These glasses aren’t for clarity, but rather, for comfort.
 Plus lenses at near help relax the eyes while reading and encourage them to turn outward toward proper alignment.
 While glasses often alleviate immediate symptoms, they are not a permanent fix for CE.
 Vision Therapy helps to teach the eyes to relax and point at the appropriate location.
 CE typically has a favorable outcome following the appropriate use of glasses and VT.